kellydunn/sequel-protobuf/README.md

 ##what

-A plugin library for the `sequel` gem that enables `Sequel::Model` classes to be serialized into protocol buffers.
+A plugin for the `sequel` database library that enables `Sequel::Model` classes to be serialized into protocol buffers.

-##usage
+##installation

-There is an intent to have this gem available through rubygems eventually, but for now, it's easiest to require the gem through `bundler`:
+There is an intent to have this gem available through rubygems eventually, but for now, it's easiest to require the gem through `bundler` by specifying it in your `Gemfile`:

+*Gemfile*
 ```
 gem 'sequel-protobuf', :git => "git@github.com/kellydunn/sequel-protobuf"
 ```

+##usage

-Then, in your `Sequel::Model` definition, require `sequel`, `sequel-protobuf`, a protocol buffer utility library of your choice, and the corresponding protocol buffer model definition (the `.pb.rb` file that `ruby-protoc` generates).
+In your `Sequel::Model` definition, require `sequel`, `sequel-protobuf`, a protocol buffer utility library of your choice (like `ruby-protocol-buffers`), and the corresponding protocol buffer model definition (the `.pb.rb` file that `ruby-protoc` generates).
 Next, specify that you want your `Sequel::Model` class to use the `protobuf` plugin along with the class name of the protobuf model definition, like so:

 ```
 require 'sequel'